kingof2s/League-pro-predictions-/README.md

 We tested many different models, but we had the most success with LogisticRegression.
 We used a GridSearch to tune our hyperparameters.
 We c values of [0.001, 0.01, 0.1, 1, 10, 100], liblinear and saga solvers w different l1_ratio, and penalties of [l1(abs of coeff), l2(sq of coeff), and various combinations of the two].
 We found that the best hyperparameters were C = 10,solver = 'liblinear', and penalty = l1(abs).

+In the end we had a slight but noticible improvement, with around .816 and .815 values for our testing and training accuracy as opposed to .758 and .756 from the baseline model.
 # Fairness Analysis

+We chose to do our fairness analysis test to check if our model preformed similarly before and after the introduction of mythic items, which marked a major change in the game's design and was introduced in season 11.
+Our group x was before season 11, and our group y was during and after season 11.
+Our null hypothesis was that the accuracy before and after mythic items were introduced comes from the same distribution, and our alt hypothesis is that they come from different distributions.
+The test statistic we used was the ... and our p value we got was ..., which led us ... the null hypothesis.